-It is important to understand what pension drawdown charges may be applied, identify the level of those charges and calculate the impact on long-term investment value.
+It is vital to understand what pension drawdown charges may apply, identify the level of those charges and calculate the impact on long-term investment value.
 Fees and charges can reduce investment value by tens of thousands of pounds over the long term.
-It is important to choose the right drawdown option to deliver the required flexibility at an acceptable cost.
+It is important to choose the right drawdown product to deliver the required flexibility at an acceptable cost.

 All pension arrangements have some level of fees (see below) applied.
 These may be charged as a lump sum or as a percentage of the fund value (or both).
-As a lump sum fees may be a few tens of pounds to low hundreds.
+Lump sum fees may be a few tens of pounds to low hundreds.
 As a percentage of the fund, they may be significantly less than one percent per annum.

 Types Of Pension Drawdown Charges